Corasinth/SudokuBoard/README.md

 This allows almost instant navigation across the grid without ever moving your hands off the keyboard.

-Finally, the `Set-Coordinates` layer lets you tell the program which cell you started out in so it can keep track of your position.
+Finally, the `Set-Coordinates` layer lets you tell the program which cell you start the puzzle with selected so it can keep track of your position.

 SudokuBoard also features two modes, a Cursor Mode and a Mouse Mode.
 Why?

 Because not all sudoku programs/sites are created equally.
 Some don't let you use your arrow keys to navigate between cells, while others are inconsistent about how many presses of an arrow key it takes to get from one side of the grid to the other.

-Mouse Mode lets you bypass these issues by calibrating the mouse for a specific puzzle, and then letting the mouse take you where you need to go.
+Mouse Mode lets you bypass these issues by calibrating the mouse for a specific puzzle, and then letting you manipulate the mouse with the usual keyboard controls.
 When you use mouse mode, you can use SudokuBoard even on sites that have inconsistent interfaces.

-For the full explanation of how to install, configure, and use this program continue reading, and I hope you enjoy SudokuBoard!
+That's just the basics, the rest of this file contains a more thorough explanation of how to use SudokuBoard.
+Don't be intimidated if you can't remember everything right away, or some parts don't make sense!
+Just work with what you do understand, and it will all click together.
+Once you get the hang of it you'll see how SudokuBoard is a much better way of solving sudoku puzzles.

+If you want to focus on just the important parts for now, you can skip sections like [Configuration](#configuration) and let SudokuBoard run on its default settings until your ready to read more.

-(I know it's a little long, the important parts are [Installation](#installation) and [Usage](#usage), plus anything about mouse mode if you want to use that.)
+However, be sure to read [Installation](#installation) and [Usage](#usage), plus anything about mouse mode if you end up using it.
+That's the bare minimun info you need to use SudokuBoard effectively.

 ---
 ## Table of Contents